Faulkner Park is better known as Volcano Park due to the large volcano that is the feature of the park.

-Throughout the park there are 3D animals such as crocodiles and turtles and totem poles and tribal heads as points of interest to ignite kids imaginations.
+Throughout Faulkner Park there are 3D animals such as crocodiles and turtles and totem poles and tribal heads as points of interest to ignite kids imaginations.
 There is very little shade over the main play areas, except the toddler area so if you visit on a hot day like we did some equipment might be too hot to play on.
 We crossed the carpark and went for a swim at Belmont Oasis after we’d finished playing at the park.

 Faulkner Park – Volcano Park

-Located on the corner of Abernethy Road and Wright St Cloverdale.
+Faulkner Park / Volcano Park, is located on the corner of Abernethy Road and Wright St Cloverdale.